Welcome to Part Three of Talking Human Rights’ special series Palestinian Gandhi on Trial with our guest, Issa Amro.

 Heather: And the Palestinian activists in this photo, are they allowed to be in this section of Shuhada Street?

-Issa: You know, the street is completely restricted.
+Issa: You know, this street is completely restricted.
 The street is closed by around ten checkpoints.
 I am allowed to walk only in twenty percent of the street.
-The rest I am not allowed to walk.
-We are not allowed to drive here as Palestinians at all in this area and Palestinians are restricted from coming into here.
+The rest I am not allowed to walk on.
+We are not allowed to drive here as Palestinians at all in this area and Palestinians are restricted from coming into [this section of the street].
 Only the Palestinians who are registered at the checkpoint are allowed to be in this area.
 So, all of the Palestinian activists in the blue vests are people who are living in this closed area in Hebron.

 Heather: And who are the men with cameras here?